Since the beginning of the Chippewa Flood Control System, and

 *For activities prior to 2005, contact

 Maintenance Activities must be done consistently to keep

 the Flood Control System working properly.
 Dams and channels must

 be mowed annually to manage woody growth, and provide access to

 allow for equipment and inspections.
-Visit Structure
+For an example of maintenance,

 When the Chippewa channel was constructed, nearly 500 pipe structures